jhewitt11/document-analysis-platform/docs/README.md

 - [SearchAndScrape](#searchandscrape)

 ## Introduction
-This is a Flask based web site to gather news stories from the web and analyze them both individually and comparatively.
+This is a Flask based web site to gather news stories from the web for both individual and comparative  analysis.

 More features will be added over time to make this a tool for both data visualization and automating ETL processes.